bcgov/entity/docs/Way of Working/Scrum of Scrums.md

 ** Topics to discuss **
 - How to use the Release feature and embed that in the way of working?
 - Label "Release" has the same red color as Entity
+- use Release label in all teams (see Email from Trish)
 - how to manage dependencies across teams